Unilever Logo

 Unilever Symbol

 According to Unilever’s website, each element reflects a particular aspect of the company.
-Among them, there are two arrows (a sign of recycling), a heart (symbol of love), DNA (it should literally be understood as the DNA of the brand), and many others.
+Among them are two arrows (a sign of recycling), a heart (symbol of love), DNA (literally the brand’s DNA), and many others.

-It is believed that the emblem of the multinational corporation imitates the logo that Pharmacia & Upjohn used from 1995 to 2000 during the merger.
+It is believed that the multinational corporation’s emblem imitates the logo that Pharmacia & Upjohn used from 1995 to 2000 during the merger.
 It depicted a star, a bird, and a hand, with their impressionistic design closely resembling that of Unilever icons.

 Font and Colors